ivosimoes/FCUP-SP/README.md

 ## Summary

-Logbooks for Weekly CTFs and Challenge CTFs of 2022/2023 edition of Security and Privacy course.
+Logbooks, Weekly CTFs and Challenge CTFs of 2022/2023 edition of Security and Privacy course.

 ## Grades